Rich Simmons: The Inner Outsider at Imitate Modern

 The series of skull butterflies and skull insects, Calvariam Bruchus are visions of beauty and death, a juxtaposition that runs throughout the new collection.
 Spray-painted and stenciled onto reclaimed billboard canvas, the skulls become integral to the beauty of the butterfly, which Simmons hopes will promote a message of embracing negative emotion and turning it into something more positive through creativity.

 Other works highlight juxtapositions of outer impressions and inner truth through colour and monochrome contrast – a retro black and white pin-up poster of a woman with a net against a tessellated background of colourful skull-butterflies.
 Chasing Butterflies is a group of four canvases with progressively changing backgrounds and makes up a nice pop art collection.
 Then there is the series of skeleton hands clasping the Chanel perfume, Vanities Death Grip – again beauty and death, chasing vanity to the grave.
 Other pieces offer similar projection and insight to varying degrees of effect.

 If you’re a big fan or collector of contemporary urban pop art then this new work from Simmons will be appealing in appearance.
 However, as a commentary on contemporary culture from the viewpoint of the “inner outsider” it rather lacks nuance and depth.

 Photos: Charlotte Bruning

-Rich Simmons: The Inner Outsider is at Imitate Modern until 13th July 2013, for further information visit here.
+Rich Simmons: The Inner Outsider is at Imitate Modern until 13th July 2013.
+For further information visit the gallery’s website here.